IMPLEMENTING TOUCH SENSORS

 Figure 5 - Conﬁguring the Height, Width, and Gap of an Atmel QTouch Slider sensor

-As with any standard component, a component link has been established within the project, associating the touch sensor footprint in the PCB document with its symbol in the schematic document.
-In the properties of a touch sensor footprint, there is also a Conﬁgure dialog identical to that of the symbol.
+As with any standard component, a component link has been established within the project, associating the capacitive touch sensor footprint in the PCB document with its symbol in the schematic document.
+In the properties of a capacitive sensor footprint, there is also a Conﬁgure dialog identical to that of the symbol.
 This means that the placed touch sensor footprint can be reconfigured dynamically in the PCB document.
 The resulting configuration setting can then be synchronized back to the touch sensor symbol in the schematic by performing an Update to Schematic ECO.

 EXAMPLE TOUCH SENSOR DESIGN